Want more relevant content? Let us know what year you will graduate high school.

 What Time Does the SAT End?

 There may not be a strict start time, but once testing begins, timing becomes very rigid.
-The entire test takes three hours to complete without the optional essay, or three hours and 50 minutes with the optional essay.
+The entire test takes three hours to complete without the optional essay, or three hours and 50 minutes with the optional essay, not including breaks.

 Remember, the time that the test actually begins can vary slightly from one center to another, and this determines when your test will end.
 Allowing time for 15 minutes of formal breaks and another couple of minutes for reading directions between each section, you can expect to finish the SAT without essay anytime between 11:45AM and 12:30PM.